SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 23 May, 2025
+### 📅 Saturday, 24 May, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on May 23 across various years:
+Here are some notable events that take place in the USA on May 24:

-- **1860**: The Democratic National Convention was held in Charleston, South Carolina, advancing the campaign strategy of Stephen A. Douglas.
-This event was significant in the prelude to the Civil War.

-- **1900**: The United States Navy launched its first fully armored battleship, the USS Maine, a significant moment in naval history.

-- **1934**: American bank robbers
+- **Renaissance Day (May 24):** Some states and cities celebrate this day to recognize the cultural, philosophical, and artistic achievements of the Renaissance period.
+This celebration often includes events and activities that showcase art, music, and literature.

+- **National Brother's Day:** Celebrated on May 24, this informal observance honors the relationship between brothers and encourages people to appreciate and connect with their siblings.

 ### Positive Qoute
 ------
-"Chase your dreams and let the stars light your path! ✨🌈✨"
+"Believe in yourself and all that you are. ✨💪 Your only limit is you! 🌈🌟"